CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/zorra_altar.md

 ## Removing Recipes

-- Adds an enchantment that can be applied in the Altar.:
+- Adds an enchantment that can be applied in the Altar:

     ```groovy:no-line-numbers
     mods.prodigytech.zorra_altar.addEnchantment(String, Enchantment, int)
     ```

-- Removes an enchantment that can be applied in the Altar.:
+- Removes an enchantment that can be applied in the Altar:

     ```groovy:no-line-numbers
     mods.prodigytech.zorra_altar.removeEnchantment(String, Enchantment)